ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 Rather than just have them fade in all at once, we’re going to add a slight transition/delay to each item in the menu so that elements animate one at a time instead of all at once.
 It’s a subtle effect but looks really cool.

+Compare this this to how it looks when they all animate in at once:

+{{< embed/video src="/uploads/animation-before.mp4" >}}

 ### Compatibility/Requirements

 * Squarespace 7.1 (for best compatibility.
 May work with 7.0 templates but no guarantees)